p00582564/DPR-QUIZ-ALGOS/README.md

 Answers:
  sheevpalpatine.java checks if the string is a palindrome ( a word or sequence of words that read the same backwards).
+In sheevpalpatine.java the result is false.
+The string is not a palindrome.

  A seclection sort is always faster than a bubble sort